 - Preparation for the future and change: These stories can be used to provide stability and a road map during times of difficulty or change by setting examples for solving problems.

 By focusing on the process and implication of retelling stories in the workplace, researchers found that sharing stories generally establishes a sense of unity among employees.
-The key take-away of these findings is that it’s important for organizational leaders to be good listeners.
-Keep an ear out for the kinds of stories that pass through the halls of your organization, and be very selective about which ones you pass on.
+The key takeaway of these findings is that it is important for organizational leaders to be good listeners.
+They should keep an ear out for the kinds of stories that pass through the halls of their organizations, and be very selective about which ones they encourage others to pass on.
+Ultimately, these stories establish organizational culture, help inform employees’ perception of the company, and guide behavior.